grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "Shakes," Hemi's voice came over the ship-to-ship with all the bass notes stripped out of it.
 "Do not forget that since we're moving, you are going to have to give your boat a little more motor when you get within a meter of the _Prospect_ or so.
 We are going slow enough that it should not be too dramatic, but you also do not want to get sucked back into the _Prospect's_ propellers."

-"Ay, fuck you all."
+"Aye, fuck you all."
 He didn't bother to respond on the radio, his hands too busy with the controls of the _Gnat_.
 "This little fuckin' boat wasn't built for this shit.
 Handles like a fucking beachball underwater."

 He was pushing up from behind, moving slightly faster than the _Prospect_.
 He could just see the little black circle of the mating collar he was shooting for through his forward view port.
 He realized he would lose the ability to see it when he was close to it though.